 And here's a Japanese Maple right beside the tea house and just at the red bridge.
 This shot was taken with an iPhone 5s.
 If you don't have your "big girl" camera with you, it's no excuse to let photo opportunities slide by.

 I edited this JPG in Photoshop.
-It didn't need much tweaking... the iPhone camera is so impressive.
+It didn't need much work... the iPhone camera is so impressive.
 A lot of professional photographers use their cell phone cameras often.
-There's even an arm of photography that's popular now... iPhoneography.
-Tons of fun cell phone apps, small lenses and filters...
-I love technology!
+There's even an arm of photography that's become a real thing ... iPhoneography... read about it here.
+Tons of fun cell phone apps, small lenses and filters...ya gotta love technology!

 Think you might want to stop off at the gardens?
 You can do a bit of shopping or get a snack at one of the restaurants in the Park and Tilford Shopping Centre and Gardens and visit the gardens all in one go.